-

-Texts like the Sermon on the Mount and the prophets’ calls for justice emphasize love, mercy, and care for the marginalized, grounding the Church’s social mission.
+Texts such as the Sermon on the Mount and the prophets’ calls for justice emphasize love, mercy, and care for the marginalized, thereby grounding the Church’s social mission.

 However, the social encyclicals, beginning with Rerum Novarum in 1891, mark the systematic development of this thought, addressing industrialization, labor, and societal shifts with theological clarity.